Increasing usability & accessibility of complex weather apps

 Weekend Water Warrior

-Frustrations: Constantly switching between multiple apps, overwhelmed by irrelevant data, difficulty reading some visuals due to colourblindness.
+Frustrations: I constantly switch between multiple apps, overwhelmed by irrelevant data and difficulty reading some visuals due to colourblindness.

 Naomi Simms